-Our executive compensation program for the fiscal year ended August 31, 2011 consisted of:
+Our executive compensation program for the fiscal year ended August 31, 2012 consisted of:

 - Base salary;

-- Annual incentive compensation, paid in the form of both cash and shares of our common stock; and
+- Annual incentive compensation; and

 - All other compensation.

 Base Salary.
 We provide a base salary for our named executive officers, which, unlike some of the other elements of our executive compensation program, is not subject to company or individual performance risk.
 We recognize the need for most executives to receive at least a portion of their total compensation in the form of a guaranteed base salary that is paid in cash regularly throughout the year to support their standard of living.